 The Lucky Strike property covers 24,951 hectares and has logging road access.
 It is only 3 kilometres to a major highway, power and 40 kilometres north of major infrastructure in Terrace BC.
 The property is located south of Golden Triangle area, and resides within the Skeena Arch, a belt-scale structural corridor associated with significant porphyry and related mineralization.

 To the south, Lucky Strike encompasses the Black Wolf property that had historical production in 1928 (see BC MINFILE No. 103I030) from high grade polymetallic veins (Ag-Pb-Zn+/-Au).
 The property also contains a historic polymetallic porphyry vein showing grades of up to 8.8 grams per tonne gold, 2.14 grams per tonne silver and 3.4% copper.

-The newly discovered Prosperity Zone measures 2.4 kilometres wide and 3.4 long.
+The newly discovered Prosperity Porphyry Zone measures 2.4 kilometres wide and 3.4 long.
 It is situated at the headwaters of two most prolific placer creeks in the area that have reported gold production 1886 – 1940 as well as coarse nuggets of over 6 ounces gold (see BC MINFILE No. 103I204, 103I050 and 103I207).
 The source of the placer gold is believed to be attributed to erosion of gold mineralized bedrock from the immediate area.
-Geophysics and outcrop indicate porphyry under the Prosperity Zone.
-This discovery was made where bedrock has been exposed due to the receding snowpack.
-This zone is drill ready for an inaugural drill program is still ongoing and assays are pending.
+Geophysics, geochemistry, outcrop indicate porphyry and mapping has confirmed a porphyry at Prosperity.
+This discovery was made where bedrock has been exposed due to receding glaciers and permanent snowpack.
+The 2018 inaugural drill program is still ongoing and assays are pending.

 The combined soil dataset shows an anomalous region of gold-copper-molybdenum measuring 2000 by 400 metres (see Prosperity Maps below).
 This zone has three areas that returned overlapping regions of higher values with accompanying anomalous bismuth-tungsten-antimony (up to 7.27 g/t Au; 557 ppm Cu; 65 ppm Mo; 50 ppm W; 4 ppm Sb; and 10 ppm Bi).

 2016 & 2017 sample results from soil samples as well as bedrock occurring in the polymetallic quartz veins at Prosperity Zone include:

 Channel Cut Over 0.21 Metres: